jasiimwe/Leave-Management-Assignment/README.md

 1. Clone Repo to a specified folder on your computer
 2. Open project in visual studio or visual studio code(make sure to have installed c# extension and dotnet)
 3. Navigate to appsettings.json and update the DefaultConnect i.e. this project uses sqlite database
-4. Open you Package Console Manager and run migrations "Add-Migration {InitialCreate}" or on your command line navigate to the project main folder and run "dotnet ef migrations add {MigrationName}"
 4. Open you Package Console Manager and run "Update-Database" or on your command line navigate to the project main folder and run "dotnet ef database update" to update your database
 5. Run the project
 6. viola!!!